Taywee/NerdyNights/_sources/nerdynights/colorpalettes.rst.txt

 .. admonition:: This Week

-    now that you can make and run a program, time to put something on screen!
+    Now that you can make and run a program, time to put something on screen!

 Palettes